Note, a version of this article was originally published on the Presentation Guru website.

 - the actual mechanics of pushing buttons and holding remote controls.

-Worse, when people are creating a presentation they spend so much time faffing around with their slides that it takes over their focus.
+Arguably worse from a productivity point of view, when presenters spend so much time faffing around with their slides that it takes over their focus in the design stage.
 They forget to spend time looking at other things.
 Twenty minutes spent titivating a slide might have been better spent refining what you’re going to say.

 A little common sense and self-discipline gets around this, of course, but you need to be careful.
 It’s easy to get sucked down the titivation rabbit-hole!